Z3R0-sec/Z3R0-sec.github.io/_posts/2024-12-05-PythonBruteForce.md

 			print("[X] Invalid password!")
 		attempts += 1
 ```

-This is the completed program configured for the user "msfadmin" and on the Metasploitable VM.
+This is the completed program configured for the user "msfadmin" on the Metasploitable VM.
 The output should show each password attempted one by one, and a success or fail message for each.
 We will now test to see if there are any unexpected logic or syntax errors.

 ### Testing v1.0